adamldavis/groocss/README.md

 - Pseudo-classes in DSL (nthChild, etc.)
 - New ways to configure: Config.builder() or using withConfig

-## Coming soon in 0.6
+## New in 0.6

-- Mimic CSS syntax using underscore, methodMissing, and propertyMissing
+- Moved closer to CSS syntax using underscore, methodMissing, and propertyMissing
 - Translator to convert from existing CSS
 - Available pretty print (using Config)